Multiplicative non-Gaussian model error estimation in data assimilation: Accounting for Model Uncertainty

-\textbf{\textit{2.
-Conditional PDF Estimation}}\\ The resulting sample of additive error and states estimates $\hat{\bm{\eta}}^u_{1:T}$ and $\hat{\bm{x}}^u_{0:T-1}$ is then used to derive the conditional probability density e.g. $p(\bm{\eta}_j[k]|\bm{x}_{j-1}[k])$.
-As mentioned earlier, it is also possible to include additional covariates that strongly influence the errors at the current time (e.g. $\bm{\eta}_{j-1}[k]$ to capture serial dependence, as demonstrated in the numerical experiments in Section \ref{S:4}).
-The set of covariates is likely to be problem dependent; prior knowledge of the system is required to select them appropriately.\\

-For density estimation, we propose utilising nonparametric methods so as to avoid specification of a parametric distribution, which may be difficult for complex error structures.
-Kernel Conditional Density Estimation methods \citep{Hyndman1996, Hall2004} are well suited to such a task, although they are generally data-intensive and suffer from the curse of dimensionality.
+The resulting sample of additive error and states estimates $\hat{\bm{\eta}}_{1:T}$ and $\hat{\bm{x}}_{0:T-1}$ from Algorithm \ref{alg:alg1} is now used to derive the conditional probability density e.g. $p(\bm{\eta}_j[k]|\bm{x}_{j-1}[k])$ for a given grid point $k$.
+Kernel conditional density estimation methods \citep{Hyndman1996, Hall2004} are well suited to such a task, although they are generally data-intensive and suffer from the curse of dimensionality.
 However, they are sufficient for the class of problems considered herein where the locality assumption greatly reduces the dimension of the response variable and covariates.
-In this study, we adopt the method of \citet{Hayfield2008} as implemented in the np package in R. \\
+We adopt the method of \citet{Hayfield2008} as implemented in the np package in R. For a set of $N$ data points $\{\bm{x}_i, y_i\}_{i=1:N}$ for covariate $\bm{x} \in \mathbb{R}^d$ and response variable $y \in \mathbb{R}$, a Kernel estimate of the conditional density is constructed as

-\textbf{\textit{3.
-Characterizing model uncertainty during assimilation}}\\ All that remains is to sample from the estimated probability density when undertaking ensemble filtering.
-Additive errors are sampled from the estimated conditional density $p(\bm{\eta}_j[k]|\bm{x}_{j-1}[k] = \bm{x}^{ai}_{j-1}[k])$ and added to the model simulations $M(\bm{x}_{j-1}^{ai})$ at any given time $j$ in the assimilation period that coincides with an available observation: \begin{linenomath}
+where $K_b$ is a user specified Kernel function with bandwidth $b$ and $b_x$ and $b_y$ refer to the bandwidths selected for the covariates and response variable, respectively.

+As mentioned earlier, it is also possible to include additional covariates that strongly influence the errors at the current time (e.g. $\bm{\eta}_{j-1}[k]$ to capture serial dependence, as demonstrated in the numerical experiments in Section \ref{S:4}.
+The set of covariates is likely to be problem dependent; prior knowledge of the system is required to select them appropriately.